-Carprofen Soft Chewable Tablets are a nonsteroidal anti-inflammatory drug (NSAID) that is used to reduce pain and inflammation (soreness) due to osteoarthritis and pain following surgery in dogs.
-Carprofen Soft Chewable Tablets are a prescription drug for dogs.
-They are available as a soft chewable tablet and are given to dogs by mouth.
+Rovera is a nonsteroidal anti-inflammatory drug (NSAID) that is used to reduce pain and inflammation (soreness) due to osteoarthritis and pain following surgery in dogs.
+Rovera is a prescription drug for dogs.
+It is available as a chewable tablet and is given to dogs by mouth.